ColinOsborn/blog_test_app/README.md

 * Database initialization

 * How to run the test suite
+     Test suite is provided by RSpec and Capybara
+     To run the tests simply run `rspec` in the home directory
 * Services (job queues, cache servers, search engines, etc.)

 * Deployment instructions